MathieuFortune/mathieufortune.github.io/_posts/2017-10-10-1001pharmacies-front-redesign.markdown

 ### Approach

-The team approach was to clarify the navigation, re-start from scratch by stycking only to the core features of an e-commerce website :
+The team's approach was to clarify the navigation, start from scratch by stycking only to the core features of an e-commerce website :

-- Search a product (via a search bar or through categories/brands listings)
+- Search for product (via a search bar or through categories/brands listings)
 - Find it (product listing)
-- Review it (product page)
+- Evaluate it (product page)
-- Add it to cart (call to action)
+- Add to cart (call to action)
-- Make and order and/or continue shopping (checkout process)
+- Make an order and/or continue shopping (checkout process)

-Release this build then iterate on it to add more complex features (eg: filters, product recommendations, ...).
+We would release this build as an MVP and then iterate on it to add more complex features (eg: filters, product recommendations, ...).

 *I was personnaly rattached to the first iteration of the redesign.
 A new team is now working on the following of this project.*

 ### Roles and process

-This project was the occasion for me to experiment a lot of different aspects of my skills.
+This project was an occasion for me to experiment a lot of different aspects of my skills.

 My main role was to lead the UX team :

-Composed of the [Artistic Director](https://twitter.com/annsod "Anne-So twitter account"){:target="_blank"}, the Product owner and during some sprint the [Director of digital marketing](https://twitter.com/AudreylambertAl "Audrey Lambert twitter account"){:target="_blank"}.
+Composed of the [Creative Director](https://twitter.com/annsod "Anne-So twitter account"){:target="_blank"}, the Product owner and during some sprint the [Director of digital marketing](https://twitter.com/AudreylambertAl "Audrey Lambert twitter account"){:target="_blank"}.

 - Prepare and perform users interviews
 - [Create personas and present them to the rest of the team]({% post_url 2017-04-21-how-are-created-personas-1001pharmacies %} "Personas article"){:target="_blank"}.
-- Design studio workshops to help the team during ideation loop
+- Provide design studio workshops (an UX method) to help the team during ideation loop
-- Wireframing of page templates
+- Wireframing

-I was also teaming with my buddy [@iTweetScor](https://twitter.com/iTweetScor "iTweetScor twitter account"){:target="_blank"} to write the front-end bit of code :
+I was also teaming up with my buddy [@iTweetScor](https://twitter.com/iTweetScor "iTweetScor twitter account"){:target="_blank"} to write the front-end chunks of code :

 - HTML5
-- Sass
+- CSS (Sass)
 - Javascript ES6
 - Twig (Symfony3)

-Finally, I had to help designing the UI with the Artistic Director based on my UX point of view.
+Finally, I helped to design the UI with the Creative Director by sharing the user point of view (UX advocacy).

 ### Some result screenshots